 Saint Sophia cathedral was founded by Grand Prince Yaroslav the Wise and built between 1037 and 1044.
 The church is currently being restored and you can see the new work as well as the old frescoes and mosaic.
 The 11th century frescoes on the walls and ceiling are remarkable and many of the mosaics and frescoes date back to the 11th century.

-St. Sophia cathedral in Kiev is the most ancient Christian church that is fully preserved in Eastern Slavic countries.
+St. Sophia cathedral in Kyiv (Kiev) is the most ancient Christian church that is fully preserved in Eastern Slavic countries.
 It became the birth place of Kyivan Christianity, statehood and culture.

 A number of the cathedral's features are extremely rare and were unknown to all outside of Kyivan Rus’ prior to its construction.
 Among the most notable are the number of domes and their elongation, the marked pyramidal form and overall striving for height, the fact that the width of its body is greater than its length and the combined use of mosaics and frescoes.